ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Limitations of BLOB and CLOB Support in Presto
+{: #known_issue30109}

+Presto can read from and write to connectors that include tables with BLOB and CLOB columns.
+However, it does not support creating new tables with BLOB or CLOB as column data types.

 ## SQL views cannot be queried across engines(Spark/Presto)
 {: #known_issue20697}